 - Reusable cutlery: I do not like the idea of sending in a stainless steel fork every time I send leftovers.
 What if it doesn't come home one day?
 Then my set is down to 7 forks and eventually I have zero forks and can't find a replacement that matches the knives and spoons.
 Buy reusable cutlery on Amazon.
 They have nice sets to put in a waste-free school lunch so you don't have to buy disposable plasticware.

 - Reusable containers or bags: Buy cloth or plastic containers to put your food in.
 Get a variety of sizes and shapes.
 Especially the sandwich ones.
 Bread comes in lots of sizes and rolls will not fit in something small.

 - Reusable water bottle: Skip the expensive juice boxes and cartons of milk.
 If you are looking for school lunch tips to save money, stop buying containers of liquid!
 No disposable water bottles are needed for school lunches.
 I bought a 12-ounce Mira water bottle for my son's lunch box.
 The one he was using finally got so dented with chipped paint that he was embarrassed to be seen with it.
 It lasted 6 years so I can't complain, I guess!

 Stop Wasting Money on School Lunches!

-A waste free school lunch is a great way to cut back on costs and reduce your trash output.
-And if you have ever seen what schools typically serve kids in the cafeteria, you will agree that a lunch from home is significantly healthier.
+A waste-free school lunch is a great way to cut back on costs and reduce your trash output.
+And if you have ever seen what schools typically serve kids in the cafeteria, you will agree that lunch from home is significantly healthier.
 If you are looking for tips to save money on your monthly expenses, bringing a lunch from home is a frugal solution.